sansseriff/phd_thesis/src/chapter_03/section_06_extra.md

-### Performance Regime of the Tungsten Silicide detector
+### Performance regime of the tungsten silicide detector

 When our calibration and correction method is applied to the Tungsten Silicide SNSPD, the walk-cancellation method primarily corrects for pulse height variations.
 These variations are caused by varying levels of bias current in the device at the time of photo-detection.
 An oscilloscope trace shows an exponentially decaying increase in SNSPD pulse height following a previous detection.
 This exponential recovery shape reinforces evidence that this detector operates in this 'bias current recovery' regime, rather than the regime where amplifier reset dynamics dominate.